directus/v8-archive/DOCKER.md

 # Directus API : Docker documentation

-## Docker image
+## Directus API Docker image

-This image is based on the Alpine Linux flavors the official [PHP Docker images](https://hub.docker.com/_/php).
+This image is based on the Alpine Linux flavors of the official [PHP Docker images](https://hub.docker.com/_/php).
 It exposes the Directus API application via PHP-FPM on port 9000.

 ### Building the image

 The image can be built using the regular `docker build` command.

-Builds default configuration can be altered using the following build arguments :
+Build's default configuration can be altered using the following build arguments :

 - **`PHP_VERSION=7`** : Version de l'image [PHP](https://hub.docker.com/_/php)
 - **`COMPOSER_VERSION=1`** : Version de l'image [Composer](https://hub.docker.com/_/composer)

-## Directus API development
+## Setting up a development environment

-Default configuration can be altered by tweaking the variables in the [.env](.env) file.
+Environment's default configuration can be altered by tweaking the variables in the [.env](.env) file.

 ### Docker Compose